ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 880.76 kB
 ```

 The problem arises when you start having plots with a lot going on in the plot function.
-If retake the same targets workflow but have a more busy plot function we'll be able to measure the size of the plot object again:
+If we retake the same targets workflow but have a more busy plot function we'll be able to measure the size of the plot object again:

 ```r
 tar_script({